tom-xs/tom-xs/README.md

 I'm Tomás, a QA Engineer and Localization Software Project Manager @ RoundTable Studio working for Motorola Mobility (a Lenovo Company);

 - ⚙️ I use daily: .java, .python, .kotlin
-- 🌱 I’m currently learning: Embedded Systems, Cloud computing, & Backend engineering
+- 🌱 I’m currently learning: Go Lang, Cloud computing, & Backend engineering
 - 💬 ping me about localization, testing, SDLC

 <!--
 **tom-xs/tom-xs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.